timescale/docs.timescale.com-content/getting-started/setup-multi-node-auth.md

 host    all       all   192.0.2.20   scram-sha-256 #where '192.0.2.20' is the access node IP
 ```

-#### 3. Create a password file on the access node
+#### 3. Create passwords on the access node

-The password file `passfile` enables the access node to connect securely to data
+The password file `passfile` stores passwords for each role that the
+access node connects with to data nodes.
+The file is by default
-nodes and is by default located in the data directory ([PostgreSQL documentation][passfile]).
+located in the data directory ([PostgreSQL
+documentation][passfile]).
+The location of the passfile can be changed
-If a file doesn't exist, create one with the new user information.
-Add a line for each user,
+via the settings variable `timescaledb.passfile`.
+If a file doesn't
+exist, create one with the new user information.
+Add a line for each
-starting with the `postgres` user:
+user, starting with the `postgres` user:

 ```bash
 *:*:*:postgres:xyzzy #assuming 'xyzzy' is the password for the 'postgres' user